Running Race and Event Planning – Setting Out Your 2026 Training Year

 Why Do I Race?

-Before we get into how to plan out your racing year, there are a couple of key questions, you need to ask yourself, “Why do I race, and which races mean the most to me?”
+Before we get into how to plan out your racing year, there are a couple of key questions you need to ask yourself, “Why do I race, and which races mean the most to me?”
 These questions will have many different answers, are individual to each of us, and are important to driving our training for the coming year.
-With such a variety of events from distance, terrain, elevation, and support provided, there is certainly an event out there for you.
 With most of our time spent training compared to racing, we want to make sure training is an enjoyable process and can mimic some form of the events you have chosen.
+It's not always about picking the most popular events.

 Categorising Your Chosen Races.